bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 You'll pick the "cool module" project that already exists.

+### Use An Environment (Developerss)

+When you did `eb init` after you checked out the application, it automatically pulled down the environments created by your tech lead.
-This will also pull down environments, you shouldn't need to create any.
+You shouldn't need to create any.
 Select the environment you want to use by listing them, and then choosing one

     eb list
     eb use develop